 Urad dal is quite special indeed.
 I love it a lot.
 Mostly Nth Indian in style, it takes to long and slow cooking very well.
 For Mah ki Dal we use whole unhulled lentils.

-You might also browse all of our collection of Dal Makhani and similar recipes.
-Our Punjabi recipes are here and our Indian recipes are here.
-Or find some inspiration in our Mid Winter recipes.
+Browse all of our Dal recipes and all of our dishes using Urad Dal.
+Our Indian recipes are here.
+Or find inspiration in our Late Winter recipes.

 Continue reading “Mah ki Dal (Kaali Dal) and Maash ki Dal”

 Urad is one of my favourite lentils, comforting and nourishing, but you do have to know and respect its properties.

 I would not have known it when I first made this recipe, but it is a sister of Dal Makhani.
 It uses yoghurt instead of butter and cream and whole urad rather than split.
 I reckon it might be a good slow cooker dish.
 It isn’t a traditional Dal Makhani, and diverts somewhat from the traditional recipes, but it is delicious and is very very easy.
 I first made it to use up the Urad Dal in the pantry.
 And what a surprise it was!
 This is a slow cooked dish – taking around 5 hours – but they are effortless hours.
 No need to do more than the odd stir or two.

 Feel free to browse other recipes from our Retro Recipes series.
 You might also liked our Madhur Jaffrey recipes.
 There are a number of Dal Makhani recipes also.

 Continue reading “Whole Unhulled Urad and Rajma | A Slow Dish with Urad and Kidney Beans”

 I have three favourite Dal Makhani Recipes, each a little different from the other, all wonderful!
 Enjoy!